Form 990 Penalties for Late Filing

 Received February 20, 2009:

 First of all I want to thank you.
 I just talked to the IRS today and they have abated penalties for 2005 and 2006!!!!!!!!!!
 2007 is under review and should also be abated.
 Your book was wonderful and really helped me with the correct language.
-It was the best $37 dollars our organization has ever spent.
+It was the best $$$ our organization has ever spent.

 Thank you very much for your advice.
 You have been very helpful to our organization.
 You really do provide a useful service to people who need it very much.
 I hope you understand what that means to organizations like us.
 From Steve, a professional advisor involved with a tax-exempt organization.